 Policy: Reviews of Tenure-line Faculty Members (RPT)

-Overview: This Policy governs the criteria, standards, evidence and procedures for certain types of reviews of tenure-line faculty members both pre-tenure and post-tenure.
+Overview: This Policy governs the criteria, standards, evidence, and procedures for certain types of reviews of tenure-line faculty members both pre-tenure and post-tenure.
 Parts III-A to III-J govern reviews conducted during the pre-tenure probationary period leading up to the granting of tenure, and also any reviews for purposes of promotion in rank conducted after granting of tenure.
 Part III-K governs reviews for granting of tenure at the time of initial appointment.
 Regular periodic post-tenure reviews of tenured faculty members (other than reviews for the purpose of granting a promotion in rank) are governed by separate Policy 6-321.

-Retention, promotion, and tenure (RPT) reviews
+Retention, Promotion, and Tenure (RPT) Reviews

-Purpose
+Purpose.

 Retention.
 A probationary period is normally required for all individuals appointed to tenure-track faculty positions prior to the granting of tenure.
 Annual reviews shall be scheduled during this probationary period to evaluate the academic performance of non-tenured individuals, to provide constructive feedback on their academic progress, to retain those who meet the applicable standards for retention, and to terminate the appointment of those who do not meet the standards of the department and the expectations of the University during the probationary period after their initial appointments.
-(See University Policy 6-311, and Board of Regents Policy R481 regarding termination of appointment, notice of termination, and the terminal appointment period.)
+(See University Policy 6-311 and Board of Regents Policy R481 regarding termination of appointment, notice of termination, and the terminal appointment period.)

 Promotion.
-Promotion in rank is the acknowledgment by the University of continuing and increasing professional competence and responsibility in teaching, research and creative work, and University and public service.
+Promotion in rank is the acknowledgment by the University of continuing and increasing professional competence and responsibility in teaching, research, and creative work, and in University and public service.

 Tenure.
 Granting tenure implies a commitment by the University to defend faculty members' academic freedom.
 Likewise, faculty members who are granted tenure make an equally strong commitment to serve their students, their colleagues, their discipline, and the University in a manner befitting a responsible academic person.
 (See Policy 6-311.)
 Granting tenure is regarded as the University's most critical personnel decision.
 Except for extraordinary instances, when specific and persuasive justification is provided, tenure will not be granted to faculty members prior to their advancement to the rank of associate professor.
 It is therefore imperative, before such commitments are made, that a responsible screening process be followed to ensure that the most highly qualified candidates available are granted tenure.

-Criteria, Standards, Evidence and Procedures (RPT)
+Criteria, standards, evidence, and procedures (RPT).

-Development and approval of statements of RPT criteria, standards, evidence, and procedures ("RPT Statements").
+Development and approval of Statements of RPT criteria, standards, evidence, and procedures ("RPT Statements").